kpyszkowski/AMS-Elektronik/README.md

 ## 🔥 Preview

 This website was created for commercial purpose and at the moment is under approval so it's not published.
-However it can be previewed here: [https://www.ams-elektronik-preview.netlify.app](https://www.ams-elektronik-preview.netlify.app "AMS Elektronik preview page")
+However it can be [previewed here](https://ams-elektronik-preview.netlify.app "AMS Elektronik preview page").